stanus74/home-assistant-saj-h2-modbus/README.md

 1. Go to the integrations page in your configuration and click on new integration -> SAJ Modbus

 Home Assistant Custom Component for reading data from SAJ Solar Inverters through Modbus over TCP.
-This integration should work with SAJ R5, Sununo and Suntrio inverters.
+This integration should work with SAJ H2 and HS2.